-Trucks represent 4 percent of registered highway vehicles, about 7 percent of vehicle miles of travel, and 12 percent of all people killed in motor vehicle incidents are involved in a crash with a large truck.
+Trucks represent 4 percent of registered highway vehicles and about 7 percent of vehicle miles of travel, but 12 percent of all people killed in motor vehicle incidents are involved in a crash with a large truck.
 Occupants of other vehicles or people outside the truck account for 87 percent of total fatalities involving large trucks for 2001.

 |Fatalities involving large trucks||5,211||5,192|

 |Fatalities involving large trucks percent change from previous year||-2.82||-0.36|